-Like other jurisdictions, the Washington Supreme Court has held that the prohibition on the unauthorized practice of law serves to protect the public from actions by those who, because of lack of professional skills, may cause injury whether they are members of the bar or persons never qualified for or admitted to the bar.319 Consistent therewith, when examining whether nonlawyers are engaged in the unauthorized practice of law, the focus is on the nonlawyer's communications with the client and the level of lawyer supervision.
-For instance, a paralegal was held to have engaged in the unauthorized practice of law where she was the client's principal (or sole) contact, negotiated settlements on behalf of the client, sent letters rejecting a settlement without the client's knowledge, and sent demand and representation letters to opposing parties that often failed to identify her as a paralegal and suggested she was a lawyer, all of which was undertaken without any lawyer supervision.320 Similarly, a nonlawyer was held to have engaged in the unauthorized of car accident injury claims against insured drivers, prepared pleadings in family court matters, and undertook debt collection efforts in court on behalf of his clients.321
+Like other jurisdictions, the Washington Supreme Court has held that the prohibition on the unauthorized practice of law serves to protect the public from actions by those who, because of lack of professional skills, may cause injury whether they are members of the bar or persons never qualified for or admitted to the bar.318 Consistent therewith, when examining whether nonlawyers are engaged in the unauthorized practice of law, the focus is on the nonlawyer's communications with the client and the level of lawyer supervision.
+For instance, a paralegal was held to have engaged in the unauthorized practice of law where she was the client's principal (or sole) contact, negotiated settlements on behalf of the client, sent letters rejecting a settlement without the client's knowledge, and sent demand and representation letters to opposing parties that often failed to identify her as a paralegal and suggested she was a lawyer, all of which was undertaken without any lawyer supervision.319 Similarly, a nonlawyer was held to have engaged in the unauthorized practice of law where he represented his own clients without any supervision by a lawyer in the demand and negotiation of car accident injury claims against insured drivers, prepared pleadings in family court matters, and undertook debt collection efforts in court on behalf of his clients.320

-Addressing an inquiry as to whether a lawyer could represent a collection agency that would prepare legal documents, such as complaints, writs of garnishment, and answers using forms prepared by the lawyer, where the lawyer would then review each individual document and sign them after reviewing the individual file in each case, the ethics committed advised that such conduct with be complaint with Rules 5.3 and 5.5 of the Washington Rules of Professional
+Addressing an inquiry as to whether a lawyer could represent a collection agency that would prepare legal documents, such as complaints, writs of garnishment, and answers using forms prepared by the lawyer, where the lawyer would then review each individual document and sign them after reviewing the individual file in each case, the ethics committed advised that such conduct with be complaint with Rules 5.3 and 5.5 of the Washington Rules of Professional Conduct.
+Similarly, the ethics committee advised that it believed the following arrangement was compliant with the Washington Rules of Professional Conduct because the lawyer would continue to exercise his/her professional judgment prior to any pleadings being served or filed: